15 Warning Signs You’re Dealing with a Toxic Person

 Their victim status is a manipulative strategy to gain sympathy and attention.
 Toxic people can always find someone else to blame for their problems.
 Maybe they missed a deadline because no one reminded them about it, or they are late for work because their spouse didn't set an alarm.

 Bad things happen to everyone at some point.
-However, toxic people are happy to blame everyone else for their problems, including the problems they should take ownership of.
+However, toxic people are happy to blame everyone else for their problems, including the issues they should take ownership of.
 But chances are, whatever happens to a toxic person will be someone else’s fault.

 7. They are habitually sarcastic.

 A little bit of sarcasm here and there can be funny.
 However, too much sarcasm can hurt people’s feelings and belittle them.
 Hence, it’s a favorite weapon of toxic people.
-Sarcasm is actually rooted in anger, distrust, and weakness.
+Sarcasm is rooted in anger, distrust, and weakness.

 Toxic people are so used to communicating with sarcasm that they can't see how much damage they're doing.
 When called out on it, toxic people often respond to the accusation of being hurtful with even more anger.
 Excessive sarcasm is never a healthy way to communicate with people.